 Some medical conditions are particularly time-sensitive.
 We will look at what they are and what can happen if there is a treatment delay, or surgery delay, below.

 A fracture is a broken or cracked bone.
 Fractures can be very painful and debilitating.
-However, if a fracture is diagnosed and treated early, it will usually be treated by reduction (setting the bone into the correct position) and immobilisation (using a brace, cast or splint to keep the bone in place whilst it heals).
+However, if a fracture is diagnosed and treated early, it will usually be treated by reduction.
+This involves setting the bone into the correct position.
+And, immobilisation.
+This involves using a brace, cast or splint to keep the bone in place whilst it heals.
 Unfortunately, the misdiagnosis of fractures can lead to unnecessary complications.

-Firstly, the patient may experience unnecessary pain if they are suffering from a fracture and are sent home with just pain killers, instead of the treatment they actually need.
-What’s more, the delay in the treatment of a fracture can mean that a fracture injury deteriorates, so the patient has to undergo surgery that would not have been necessary had they had the correct treatment when they first went to a doctor or hospital.
+Firstly, the patient may experience unnecessary pain if they are suffering from a fracture and are sent home with just pain killers when this is inappropriate.
+What’s more, the delay in the treatment of a fracture can mean that a fracture injury deteriorates.
+Therefore, the patient might need to undergo surgery.
+This may not have been necessary had they had the correct treatment when they first sought help.

-In more extreme cases, delays in the treatment of fractures can cause the patient to suffer irreversible complications, such as osteomyelitis, which can cause the patient to lose a limb if it goes untreated, or a fat embolism which can be life-threatening.
+In more extreme cases, delays in the treatment of fractures can cause the patient to suffer irreversible complications.
+This could include osteomyelitis, which can cause the patient to lose a limb if it goes untreated.
+Or, a fat embolism which can be life-threatening.
 Other complications, such as osteoarthritis, can seriously impact the patient’s quality of life.
 If you have had your fracture worsened or suffered from additional complications as the result of delayed medical treatment, call Accident Claims UK to see if you could be entitled to compensation.

 If a patient experiences a delay in surgical treatment, they may experience prolonged suffering whilst waiting for an operation.
 There are also conditions that can worsen over time, so a surgical delay can detrimentally impact the patient’s chance of making a full recovery, or in some cases may shorten their life expectancy.
 For example, a woman who lived near Manchester discovered a lump in her breast and was referred to a specialist department at a hospital to have the lump removed.